French revolution guillotine painting

 A Close Look: Marie Antoinette — Google Arts & Culture

 Thousands of Christians were killed by the .This allowed the government to form revolutionary armies designed to force French citizens into compliance with Maximilian rule.
 She is most known for supposedly saying Let them eat cake, although the French quote translates more precisely as, Let .
+It was first used on the Place de Grève and then the Place du Carrousel (near the Tuileries).
 Even the unique horror of the guillotine has been dwarfed by the gas chambers of the Holocaust, the organized brutality of the gulag, the mass intimidation of Mao's cultural revolution, or the killing fields of Cambodia.
 Born an archduchess of Austria in 1755, Marie Antoinette married Louis XVI of France at the Palace of Versailles.
 Joseph-Ignace Guillotine suggested that the revolutionaries create a more “humane” means of execution.
 Abolished method of execution associated with the French revolution is displayed at the Musée D'Orsay in Paris.
-RF GDMP6D – French Guillotine.
 “Marie-Antoinette Being Taken To Her Execution” by William Hamilton (1794) 11.

 Balises :French RevolutionHistory of FranceMarie AntoinetteJean-Paul Marat (born May 24, 1743, Boudry, near Neuchâtel, Switzerland—died July 13, 1793, Paris, France) was a French politician, physician, and journalist, a leader of the radical Montagnard faction during the French Revolution.